Ashley-P/mytui/Documentation.md

     HANDLE h_console            handle for the console
-    HANDLE h_stderr             handle for stderr which is redirected to a file CHAR_INFO *ci_screen        CHAR_INFO array that gets passed to the console DWORD dw_bytes_written      required variable for usage with windows COORD c_screensize          initialises the buffer size
+    HANDLE h_stderr             handle for stderr which is redirected to a file CHAR_INFO *ci_screen        CHAR_INFO array that gets passed to the console COORD c_screensize          initialises the buffer size
     SMALL_RECT y                initialises the window size
     int i_bufsize               size of *wc_screen in elements